Dissertation Topics Focused on Social Media and Young People

 15) Has social media been a factor for a renewed interest in politics amongst young people?

-The recent elections that took place in the United States and Western Europe show the importance of social media as an instrument for political debate.
-However, is social media a medium for polarisation in the political realm?
+The recent elections that took place in the United States and Western Europe show the importance of social networking as an instrument for political debate.
+However, is social networking a medium for polarisation in the political realm?
 How is this phenomenon affecting young people?
-Has social media become an instrument for the renewed interest in politics amongst young people, as seen in the wave of support for progressive movements across Western Europe and North America?
+Has social networking become an instrument for the renewed interest in politics amongst young people, as seen in the wave of support for progressive movements across Western Europe and North America?

 Reference: Greenfield, A. (2017) Radical Technologies: The Design of Everyday Life, Verso, London